xeind/nightingale.nvim/README.md

 ## Configuration

-There is no need to call setup if you are ok with the defaults.
+There is no need to call setup if you are okay with the defaults.

 ```lua
 -- Default options: